Skip to main content

 What headline formulas does this generator use?

-The generator draws on consistently high-performing structures including how-to, numbered listicles, curiosity gaps, negation frames ('Stop doing X'), speed or ease promises ('in 10 minutes'), question headlines, and direct benefit statements.
-Each formula activates a different reader motivation, which is why getting multiple rewrites from one core idea is so valuable.
+It draws on consistently high-performing structures: how-to, numbered listicles, curiosity gaps, negation frames ('Stop doing X'), speed promises ('in half the time'), question headlines, beginner guides, and direct benefit statements.
+Each formula targets a different reader motivation, which is why getting eight or more rewrites from one idea reveals angles you would not have considered drafting manually.

 How specific should my core idea input be?

-The more specific your input, the more usable the output.
+The more specific your input, the more immediately usable the output.
 'Save time' produces generic headlines; 'save time reviewing client contracts' produces headlines you can use immediately.
-Include the audience, task, or tool when you know it.
-A tightly scoped core idea also prevents the generator from defaulting to vague benefit statements.
+Include the audience, task, or tool when you know it — a tight input prevents the generator from defaulting to vague benefit statements.